Deep-Symmetry/dysentery/README.md

 > developed for, and
 > [@EvanPurkhiser](https://github.com/EvanPurkhiser) is now also
 > developing [prolink-connect](https://github.com/EvanPurkhiser/prolink-connect)
-> if you'd like a TypeScript version.
+> if you&rsquo;d like a TypeScript version.
 >
 > :star2: And if you want to synchronize shows without having to
 > write your own software, check out